 All Teas Are Different, Right?

 There are two varieties of the plant: camellia sinensis sinensis, first discovered in China; and camellia sinensis assamica, which is native to India.
-Camellia sinensis sinensis is a cold-tolerant plant that produces small leaves that are plucked and semi-oxidized (or not) to create white tea, oolong, and green tea.
+Camellia sinensis sinensis is a cold-tolerant plant that produces small leaves that are plucked and oxidized to varying degrees to create white tea, oolong, and green tea.
 Sinensis assamica leaves are much larger and prefer the company of warmer climates and plentiful rain.
-When oxidized, sinensis assamica leaves make bold black teas.
+When oxidized, sinensis assamica leaves make some bold black teas.

 On the surface, all tea leaves sound the same, but there’s one key difference: air.
 Specifically, oxidization, which is the process by which incremental amounts of oxygen are absorbed by the leaves, changing their flavor.
 Heat is then applied to the leaves to stop oxidization.

 White teas, which are unoxidized, are typically low in caffeine content and feature delicate, floral notes.
 Teas like our White Peony and Pomegranate White are smooth and brew soft-colored as an early-morning sun.
 White teas are best steeped at between 160°F and 170°F for 3 minutes, which is considerably cooler and shorter than heartier teas like Assam TGFOP are steeped.
 Because the flavor of white tea is already very delicate, adding cream, milk, or sugar isn’t advisable, as they would likely just make your cup taste like milky, sugary water.

 White tea is composed of fresh, young tea leaves and buds.
 This tea requires special harvesting within the early spring months when the weather is most favorable.
 White tea is considered the “champagne of teas.”
 These teas have lower caffeine levels and have a sweet, mild flavor.